-However, by the numbers, Equifax appears to sit among a wide group of breaches that each lost around 100-150 million accounts (Under Armor, eBay, Target, Heartland, Rambler, TJX, AOL, MyHeritage and LinkedIn).
+By the numbers, Equifax appears to sit among a wide group of breaches that each lost around 100-150 million accounts:

-Applying qualitative measures doesn’t explain, for example, why three of the biggest breaches of all time (on the relatively new “best in business” identity platforms containing all information about a person) saw a CSO treated so incredibly lightly compared to the breach of the antique Equifax.
+Applying qualitative measures doesn’t explain, for example, why the biggest breaches of all time (on relatively new “best in business” identity platforms that containing all information about a person) have seen the responsible CSO treated incredibly lightly.
+Are the bigger breaches ignored, compared to the far smaller breach of the antique Equifax, because differences in data?
+Type of user?
+It doesn’t add up.

-When you look for a correlation of CSO to massive breaches (both quantity and quality of data), all of the following track back to a single person who never did the job before (or even a similar job at a public or large organization) and arguably never should be allowed to attempt it again:
+Instead, when you look for a correlation of CSO to massive breaches (both in terms of quantity and quality of data lost), all three of the following breaches track back to a single person who never did the CSO job before (or even a similar job at a public or large organization), is alleged to have facilitated atrocity crimes, and arguably never should be allowed to attempt it again:

 - Yahoo 2013 (undisclosed until 2016) 3 billion breached